WristCoin/POS-Integration-SDK-Android/README.md

 * Event selection
 * Reading wristband status and balance information
 * Debiting the wristband a specified amount
+* Topping up the wristband a specified amount
+* Closing out wristbands
 * Getting the terminal's firmware version

 ### Sending commands to the WristCoin NFC terminal